John-Nik/Vioekseliksi-website/README.md

 				<li>Finished the biomarkers page | G</li>
 				<li>Minor changes in the way that files are structured through the admin panel | G</li>
 			</ul>

 <br>

-# Website layout and functionality is completely finished.

 **0.18.1:** Made it easier for the clients to change their offers, and added the possibility to add multiple languages | G